secretGeek/today-i-learned-staging/powershell/add_property_to_object_along_pipeline.md

 ﻿# Add note property to object in pipeline

-Here's an example Function that add' members to an object in a pipeline.
+Here's an example Function that adds members to an object in a pipeline.

 	function ConvertTo-Object($hashtable)
 	{